zvdv/App-Design-Workshop/README.md

 ## Part 2: Intro to Flutter

 In this workshop, we learned how to bring designs to life on any device using Flutter.
-During the workshop, each participant created a project from the Empty Application template and developed an app similar to `inventory`.
+During the workshop, each participant created a project from the Empty Application template and developed an app similar to `inventory/`.
 This example demonstrated a few key functions such as navigating between pages, updating values in the UI (state), and reusing custom widgets.

+Check out the READMEs for each Flutter project (`collector/`, `dashboard/`, and `inventory/`) for details.
+So far, `inventory/` has a filled-out README and detailed comments in its two Dart files (in `inventory/lib`).
+Soon I will add information to the READMEs of the other two projects.